K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Results

 \subsection{Limitations}

 As discussed in Section \ref{sec:intensity}, a complicating factor is the acquisition of a proper null data set consisting of unique FRB sources detected by CHIME/FRB.
 The repeat bursts cannot be unambiguously removed from the sample without the results of the test for which we need the data set.
 However, the inclusion of repeat bursts artificially increases the intensity of the NHPP in that area and overall, making the test less likely to identify a repeater, considered conservative in this application.
+Another limitation of the bound specifically, as discussed in Section \ref{sec:inference}, is that for most astrophysical experiments (including CHIME/FRB) the requirement that the errors be i.i.d. is violated, although it is a reasonable assumption over the small regions tested in our \pcc\, calculation.